srmadscience/voltdb-task-and-migrate-demo/README.md

 #### Configure Streams from within the VoltDB GUI

+This can be done by going to the Admin tab of the VoltDB GUI and creating entries like these:

 ![Image of streams being configured](https://github.com/srmadscience/voltdb-task-and-migrate-demo/blob/master/doc/export_streams_parameters.png)

+Note that you'll need to change 'outdir' to a directory that exists on your computer.
+You could also set this up to go to Kafka (for example) by selecting it from the 'type' dropdown.

 #### Configure streams by shutting down the database and editing deployment.xml

+An alternative approach is to shut down VoltDB and then add the following entries to the database's [deployment.xml[(https://docs.voltdb.com/UsingVoltDB/AppxConfigFile.php) configuration file:

 ````
  <export>